-EMILY L. SCHNEIDER, M.S., Assistant Director of Residence Life and Coordinator of Wellness Center and Intramural Sports
+EMILY L. SCHNEIDER, M.S., Assistant Director of Residence Life, Coordinator of Wellness Center and Intramural Sports

-KAREN A. SETLIFF, M.S., B.S.
-Coordinator of Recruitment and Advising for the School of Evening and Graduate Studies
+KAREN A. SETLIFF, M.S., B.S., Coordinator of Recruitment and Advising for the School of Evening and Graduate Studies

-MICHAEL A. SEVER, B.F.A., Head Coach for Men's and Women's Swimming
+MICHAEL A. SEVER, B.F.A., Head Coach for Men's and Women's Swimming/ Brand Director for Public Relations

-VICTORIA M. SEVER, B.A., Administrative Specialist for Development
+VICTORIA M. SEVER, B.A., Coordinator of Advancement Services